minetest-mods/irc/README.txt

  ISO), since vanilla Puppy does not come with 'gcc'.
 See your Puppy docs for more info about how to install additional SFS files.

-Quick one line build for linux.
+Quick one line build for linux:

-git clone https://github.com/kaeza/minetest-irc.git && cd minetest-irc && git submodule update --init && ./quick_install.sh <mod directory>
+	git clone https://github.com/kaeza/minetest-irc.git && cd minetest-irc && git submodule update --init && ./quick_install.sh <Mod directory>
-Please change <mod directory> to fit your install of minetest.
+Please change <Mod directory> to fit your installation of minetest.

 To compile and pack the mod:

-  - Open a command prompt/terminal and CD to the minetest-irc directory.
+  - Open a command prompt/terminal and move to the minetest-irc directory.
-  - (optional) Create a directory named "Build", and CD into it: mkdir Build cd Build
-  - Run CMake to generate the build system (see your CMake docs for more information about command line options, in particular the '-G' option). cmake . (cmake .. if you made a seperate build directory)
-  - Use the build tool for the generated build system to compile the native library.
-For example, if using Microsoft Visual Studio, open the generated workspace and build from there.
-If using make, just run "make" from within the Build directory.
+  - Initialize and update submodules if needed. git submodule init  # Only needed first time git submodule update # Only needed first time and after updating
+  - Run SCons to compile luasocket. (see `scons -h` for extra options) scons
-  - After building you will have a folder named 'irc' in your build folder.
+  - After building you will have a folder named `irc` in your `build` folder.
 Move that to your mod folder.

 INSTALLING